Writers' room: Roles in writers' rooms

 The showrunner runs the entire writers' room.
 They have overall responsibility for the entire series; they are in charge of the budget, scripts, crew, keeping actors happy and interacting with the studio or network.
 They are usually writers themselves and are generally listed as executive producers.

 An executive producer is a writer and second in charge and may act on behalf of the showrunner.

 Producers in television writer's rooms are typically writers who have moved up the room hierarchy.
 This group includes co-producers.
 They are involved in script approvals, casting, production and creative direction.
 A line producer is a managerial position, and often not a writer.

 Executive story editor is a mid-level writer in charge of groups of staff writers.

 Staff writer is an entry level writing position, reserved for someone working on their first or second scripts.

-Writers' assistant is one of the most coveted early-career jobs in the industry.
+Writers' assistant is often a coveted early-career job in the industry.
 The assistant takes notes in the room and interacts with the writers and creators.
-They learn the business from the inside and make contacts, hoping to be able to later move up the hierarchy.
-It is their job to make sure that no good ideas are lost, do research, produce web material and occasionally make creative pitches.
+They learn the business from the inside and make contacts.
+They do research, produce web material and occasionally make creative pitches.

 Bill Lawrence, a television screenwriter, has said that: